 Dr. Kirtane is a graduate of Princeton University and Columbia University College of Physicians and Surgeons, and completed his residency/chief residency in internal medicine at the University of California, San Francisco.
 He completed fellowships in cardiovascular disease and coronary and peripheral vascular intervention at Beth Israel Deaconess Medical Center/Harvard Medical School and has a Master’s of Science in Clinical Epidemiology from the Harvard School of Public Health.

-Roxana Mehran, MD, is Chief Scientific Officer of the CRF Clinical Trials Center and a Co-Director of Transcatheter Cardiovascular Therapeutics (TCT).
+Roxana Mehran, MD, is Co-Director of Transcatheter Cardiovascular Therapeutics (TCT).
 She is also Professor of Medicine at Mount Sinai School of Medicine and Director of Interventional Cardiovascular Research and Clinical Trials at the Zena and Michael A. Wiener Cardiovascular Institute.

 Dr. Mehran is internationally renowned for her work as a clinical trial specialist with complex data analyses and outcomes research within the field of interventional cardiovascular medicine.
 She currently serves on the board of trustees of the Society for Cardiovascular Angiography and Interventions (SCAI) and is a member of the Program Committee for the American Heart Association Scientific Sessions.
 She is also the co-founder and Program Chair of SCAI's Women in Innovations (WIN), a global initiative aimed at creating and strengthening research, educational, and professional opportunities for female interventional cardiologists.